 One of the hidden dangers of grilling is carbon monoxide poisoning especially when using charcoal grills in enclosed areas.
 Proper ventilation is key to avoid the buildup of this colourless, odorless gas that can be deadly in high concentrations.

-Never grill indoors or in garages even with the doors open.
+Ideally you should never grill indoors or in garages (but we do have some tips if you absolutely need to).
 Always grill in open, well-ventilated areas and make sure smoke goes away from the house and seating areas.

 Lighting your Grill